-The Forescout plug-in is included as part of the Vista Manager EX software package.
+The Forescout plugin is included as part of the Vista Manager EX software package.
 You do not need to download it separately; just download Vista Manager EX 3.9.1 or later from our Software Download site.

-For more information about configuring the web API module in the Forescout console, see "Installing Forescout" on page 129.
+You must first configure the Forescout console prior to adding the plugin to Vista Manager EX.
+For information about configuring the web API module in the Forescout console, see "Prerequisites for installing Forescout" on page 134.

-After upgrading to version 3.9.1 or later, you need to register the plug-in.
+After upgrading to version 3.9.1 or later, you need to register the plugin.
 To do this: